rnori-harv/modal-documentation/README.md

 #### Data scraping and Dataset creation

 The logic for data scraping and dataset creation can be found in `create_dataset.py` and `modal_takehome_datascraping.ipynb`.
-The jupyter notebook involves exploratory analysis into the webapge url.
+The jupyter notebook involves exploratory analysis into the webapge url, and `create_dataset.py` details actual dataset creation.
 I used the BeautifulSoup library to scrape all relevant documentation urls.
 For each webpage, I formed a document for each sub-header and the page content associated with it.
 Then, for each document, I queried GPT-4 to form 5 potential questions that a user could ask.
 For each of these questions, I paired it with the topic of the page header + sub-header (e.g. "How do I list the contents of a modal volume?" --> "modal volume modal volume ls").
 I looped through all documents and repeated this process to form my dataset.
+Afer creating the dataset, I ran `postprocess_dataset.py` to remove duplicates and null rows.

 #### Finetuning